Pungyeon/custom-tags-article/README.md

 As we did with our validation handler, we start by retrieving the tag (in this case "conf").
 After this, we then try to retrieve the environment variable specified in the tag.
 As we do with the tag, if there is no value, we simply return immediately and assume there is nothing to be done for this environment variable.
 If we do retrieve a value, we then set the value of our field, using the `setValue` function.

-In this function, we start by identifying the `reflect.Kind` of the field value and attempt to convert the environment variable value to the appropriate type.
-If the kind is a string, we can simple set the value using `reflect.Value::SetString`, but if our field is a `reflect.Int` kind, we will attempt to convert the environment variable string value to an integer and thereafter set our field value using the `reflect.Value::SetInt` method.
+In this function, we start by identifying the `reflect.Kind` of the field value and attempt to convert the environment variable string to the appropriate type.
+If the kind is a string, we can simple set the value using `reflect.Value::SetString`, but if our field is a `reflect.Int`, we will attempt to convert the environment variable string value to an integer and thereafter set our field value using the `reflect.Value::SetInt` method.

 Currently, we are merely supporting configuration types of `int` and `string`, but it won't take much to add support for other types.
 If we wanted to, we could go as far as adding support for slices, structs etc. ...
 However, we won't go that far in this article :sweat_smile:

+> NOTE: Furthermore, you could also add more parameters and specify default values and usage messages.

 Instead, let us test out our simple new configuration, to see if it works!